msshashank1997/project-support/README.md

 2. When a new commit is detected:
    - The local repository is updated via `git pull`
    - The web server is restarted/reloaded
-   - Windows: Nginx is reloaded
-   - Linux: Nginx service is restarted
+   - Nginx service is restarted

 ## Configuration